William Jackson (secretary): Constitutional Convention

-Later career
+Secretary of President Washington

-Major Jackson was admitted to the Pennsylvania Bar in 1788, but in those days, he had to wait two years to practice before the Pennsylvania Supreme Court, the most lucrative branch of the law; besides this, he was an (unpaid) volunteer in the Second Philadelphia Light Horse.
+Jackson was admitted to the Pennsylvania Bar in 1788, but was required to wait two years to practice before the Pennsylvania Supreme Court, the most lucrative branch of the law; besides this, he was an unpaid volunteer in the Second Philadelphia Light Horse.
 He applied to be secretary of the United States Senate, but Samuel Allyne Otis was appointed.
-He then applied to be personal secretary to George Washington when he became President of the United States, writing that he had unpaid expenses as a Continental officer and that business was "not congenial to [his] temper."
+He then applied to be personal secretary to George Washington after Washington was elected the nation's first president of the United States in the 1788–89 United States presidential election, writing that he had unpaid expenses as a Continental officer and that business was "not congenial to [his] temper."

+Agent to Secretary of War

-He resigned as secretary in 1791 to restart his law practice and work as agent for William Bingham and Secretary of War Henry Knox, who were selling off a large land grant in Maine first acquired by William Duer, first Undersecretary of the Treasury and now bankrupt.
+He served as Washington's personal secretary until 1791, when he left to restart his law practice and work as agent for William Bingham and Secretary of War Henry Knox, who were selling off a large land grant in Maine first acquired by William Duer, first Undersecretary of the Treasury and now bankrupt.
 Jackson's job was selling land on commission in England and France; among his potential customers was the Committee of Public Safety.
 They declined to invest their scant funds in Maine land; but Jackson wrote a very favorable report on them back to the United States.